FAQ

 What is Inmar Intelligence’s Consumer Drug Take-Back Program?

-This program offers consumers the ability to safely dispose of unwanted, unused, or expired medication.
+This program offers consumers the ability to safely dispose of unwanted, unused, or expired medication and avoid the risks of unsafely stored medications in the home and community.

 Why should I dispose of unwanted or unneeded medications in my home?

 Proper disposal of unused drugs saves lives and protects the environment.
-Unused or expired prescription medications can lead to accidental poisoning, overdose, and abuse.
+Unsafe storage of unused or expired prescription medications can lead to accidental poisoning, overdose, and abuse.
 If unused prescription drugs are thrown in the trash, they can be retrieved and abused or illegally sold.
 Additionally, there are environmental impacts.
 Flushing unused drugs contaminates the water supply.

 Is this service free?